UoB-COMSM0166/2025-group-19/README.md

 ---
 # Process
 ## Collaboration
-Our team adopted an Agile development process, incorporating Scrum and Extreme Programming (XP) principles to ensure efficiency, adaptability, and high-quality code.
+Adopting an Agile development approach, our team incorporated Scrum and Extreme Programming (XP) principles to ensure efficiency, adaptability, and high-quality code.

 ### Agile Development
 #### Scrum & Iterative Development
 In the first eight weeks, Erik hosted our Scrum meetings, ensuring a structured workflow.
 Later, he proposed rotating the hosting role among all team members to foster leadership and shared responsibility.
-This allowed everyone to gain experience in facilitating discussions, reviewing code, and adapting to different coding styles, ultimately strengthening both individual and team skills.
+This allowed everyone to gain experience in facilitating discussions, reviewing code, and adjusting to different coding styles, ultimately strengthening both individual and team skills.

 We conducted Scrum meetings twice a week:
-- Tuesdays: A comprehensive Kanban board review, where we created new tasks, reviewed outstanding ones, and planned weekly improvements.
+- Tuesdays: A comprehensive Kanban board review, where we assigned new tasks, reviewed outstanding ones, and planned weekly improvements.
 - Thursdays: A stand-up meeting focused on addressing development challenges and ensuring smooth progress.

 With the new rotation system, the weekly host also served as the designated code reviewer for that sprint.
 While all members could review code, the final approval and merge required confirmation from the assigned reviewer.
 Previously, only a few members handled code reviews, leading to an uneven workload.
-By distributing these responsibilities, we improved collaboration, knowledge sharing, and overall development efficiency.
+By distributing these responsibilities, we improved overall teamwork and development productivity.

 #### Task Management & Workflow Refinement
-Initially, we lacked a clear workflow, but through continuous adjustments, we developed an effective process.
+Though we initially lacked a clear workflow, we developed an effective process through continuous adjustments.
 The Scrum rotation and structured code reviews improved collaboration and ensured long-term sustainability.
-To maintain steady progress and avoid last-minute rushes, we set one-week deadlines for each task, aligning with the XP Sustainable Pace principle.
 This structured approach kept each sprint well-paced and balanced.

 ### Version Control & Code Reviews
 We adopted a structured Git branching model: